Keeping Tails Wagging: How to care for dogs in winter

 -

-Weather-Wise Walks: Walk during warmest hours (10 AM–3 PM).
-Opt for leafy parks (Kings Park, Bold Park) for wind protection.
-Always leash near bushland – snakes emerge on sunny winter days!
+Weather-wise walks: Walk during the warmest hours (10 AM–3 PM).
+Opt for leafy parks (such as Kings Park and Bold Park) for wind protection.
+Always leash near bushland—snakes emerge on sunny winter days!

 -